Hera (space mission): Spacecraft

+Hera spacecraft size comparison: The binary asteroid Didymos in solar orbit extends out beyond Mars.
+The primary mountain-sized body has a diameter of around 780 m and a rotation period of 2.26 hours.
+Dimorphos, the secondary body, has a diameter of around 151 m and orbits the primary at a distance of around 1.1 km from the primary surface in around 11 hours and 22 minutes (reduced by 33 minutes after DART's impact).

 The main bus of Hera has a box-shape based on a central tube and adapter cone of 1.6 × 1.6 × 1.7 meters.
 Two solar panel wings extend from opposite sides, and a high-gain dish antenna is mounted on one face.
 Total launch mass of the spacecraft is approximately 1214 kg, the dry mass is 696 kg.
-Spacecraft deployed dimensions are 2.2 x 11.4 x 2.2 meters.
+Spacecraft deployed dimensions are 2.2 × 11.4 × 2.2 meters.
 The solar panels have an area of about 13 square meters.
 The spacecraft will use 712 W at the nominal 2.4 AU distance.
 Bi-propellant chemical propulsion is used for 16 orbit control thrusters and 6 reaction control thrusters, all 10-N motors.
 Total available delta-V is about 1300 m/s.
 Communications with the ground are X-band (~8.4 GHz), with two low gain antennas in addition to the high-gain dish.
 S-band communications (~2.2 GHz), using patch antennas, will be used to communicate with the two CubeSats named Juventas and Milani, with a range of 60 km.
 Spacecraft orientation is maintained by 4 reaction wheels, gyroscopes, using star trackers and solar sensors, as well two Asteroid Framing Cameras (AFC).
 Attitude guidance is through the Planetary Altimeter (PALT).

 Scientific instruments

 Asteroid framing cameras (AFC)

 The main instruments of Hera are the two AFC cameras (Asteroid Framing Cameras), developed by the company JenaOptronik.
-Identical and redundant, they each have a FaintStar panchromatic sensor of 1020 x 1020 pixels with a telephoto lens.
-The field of view is 5.5 x 5.5 degrees, and the spatial resolution reaches one meter at a distance of 10 kilometers.
+Identical and redundant, they each have a FaintStar panchromatic sensor of 1020 × 1020 pixels with a telephoto lens.
+The field of view is 5.5 × 5.5 degrees, and the spatial resolution reaches one meter at a distance of 10 kilometers.
 These cameras are to provide physical characteristics of the surface of the asteroid Didymos and Dimorphos as well as the crater created by DART and the Juventas landing zone.